maloneyfrank/Bosem/README.md

 Bosem
 =====

-A game in development by Frank Maloney, Noam Lerner, and Romi Barel
+A game in development by Frank Maloney, Noam Lerner, and Romi Barel.